lyz-code/blue-book/docs/linux/zfs.md

 If you don't want the main pool to be mounted use `zfs set mountpoint=none main`.

+If you don't want replication use `zpool create main sde sdf sdg`

 ## [Create your filesystems](https://pthree.org/2012/12/17/zfs-administration-part-x-creating-filesystems/)

 Once we have the pool you can create the different filesystems.
 If you want to use encryption with a key follow the next steps: